 A motorcade of more than 40 local law enforcement motorcycles and patrol cars, emergency medical vehicles and Secrete Service black SUVs, one of which will carry the President, are prepared in advance for his arrival.
 Although Mar-a-lago now has a designated pad for Marine helicopters, convoys are used during most visits.

-After three years of the Trump presidency, both protestors and supporters are well aware of the President's travel route.
+After four years of the Trump presidency, both protestors and supporters were well aware of the President's travel route.
 Barricades and local law enforcement are placed at locations where crowds gather to view the motorcade and make their opinions known through a variety of signs, chants and cat-calls.

 The three-mile journey between PBI and Mar-a-lago is a direct route east along Southern Blvd.
 (S.R.
 98).
 The highway is closed to traffic.
 After crossing the Southern Blvd and Bingham Island bridges, the caravan will arrive on the island of Palm Beach and enter the gate of the walled Winter White House.